-- i) transferring of opening chip inventory and cash bankroll in cash cage from the Casino Facility Licensee to the banker; - ii) banker issuing and/or accounting for opening inventory of chips to games; - iii) banker transferring chips to games; - iv) banker receiving chips from games; - v) banker transferring cash to cashier; - vi) cashier(s) transferring chips/cash to banker; - vii) balancing of cashier's float at shift change; - viii) outgoing banker counting and recording the chip/cash inventories at shift change with incoming banker; - ix) banker counting and recording cash fills from count room; - x) banker count and amalgamate chips and cash; - xi) all player cash-outs over \$200; may physically check chips and cash to verify accuracy or may appoint banker to verify cash-outs in their absence; - xii) final counts for casino closing inventories and the cash float to being returned to the operator or operator's representative; - xiii) transfers of chips/cash to and from the Casino Facility Licensee's poker/slot bank; - xiv) the cash-outs of dealer tips (if applicable); and - xv) the cash-outs of food and beverage workers (if applicable). - directs procedures to be followed to isolate source of any accounting discrepancy that may occur; - m) obtains signature of banker on all Discrepancy Reports; and n) remains in the casino facility while on duty and be available to the Charity Workers at all times.
-If the CGMA on duty has to leave the premises, they must be replaced by another individual registered as both an Advisor and a general manger or an individual registered as an Advisor and an individual registered as general manager.
+- i) transferring of opening chip inventory and cash bankroll in cash cage from the casino facility licensee to the banker; - ii) banker issuing and/or accounting for opening inventory of chips to games; - iii) banker transferring chips to games; - iv) banker receiving chips from games; - v) banker transferring cash to cashier; - vi) cashier(s) transferring chips/cash to banker; - vii) balancing of cashier's float at shift change; - viii) outgoing banker counting and recording the chip/cash inventories at shift change with incoming banker; - ix) banker counting and recording cash fills from count room; - x) banker count and amalgamate chips and cash; - xi) all player cash-outs over \$200; may physically check chips and cash to verify accuracy or may appoint banker to verify cash-outs in their absence; - xii) final counts for casino closing inventories and the cash float to being returned to the operator or operator's representative; - xiii) transfers of chips/cash to and from the casino facility licensee's poker/slot bank; - xiv) the cash-outs of dealer tips (if applicable); and - xv) the cash-outs of food and beverage workers (if applicable). - directs procedures to be followed to isolate source of any accounting discrepancy that may occur; - m) obtains signature of banker on all Discrepancy Reports; and - n) remains in the casino facility while on duty and be available to the charity workers at all times.
+If the CGMA on duty has to leave the premises, they must be replaced by another individual registered as both an advisor and a general manger or an individual registered as an advisor and an individual registered as general manager; and o) the CGMA is responsible for ensuring all log entries for the CasinoTrack card assigned to the licensed charity are accurate.
+(Added Apr 2020)